ztec/adLDAP/README.txt

-PHP LDAP CLASS FOR MANIPULATING ACTIVE DIRECTORY Version 2.1
+PHP LDAP CLASS FOR MANIPULATING ACTIVE DIRECTORY Version 3.0

-Written by Scott Barnett
+Written by Scott Barnett, Richard Hyland
-email: scott@wiggumworld.com
+email: scott@wiggumworld.com, adldap@richardhyland.com
 http://adldap.sourceforge.net/

-I'd appreciate any improvements or additions to be submitted back to benefit the entire community :)
+We'd appreciate any improvements or additions to be submitted back to benefit the entire community :)

-Works with both PHP 4 and PHP 5
+PHP Version 5 with SSL and LDAP support

 I generally install libraries and classes in a folder in the document root called "includes/".
 If you want to use somewhere else, just edit the